lowoncuties/VSB-FEI-Machine-Learning-Exercises/README.md

 All authorship is mentioned where possible.

+**Thanks to Radek Svoboda for inspiration and memes, that will be used in these materials.**

 ## 📚 Study materials

 Materials that should help you with the basic concepts from the mathematics and statistics needed by this course.